mssrchapelier/reference-segmentator/README.md

 # reference-segmentator

-*This Java program was developed as part of coursework carried out at the [Department of Theoretical and Applied Linguistics](https://tipl.philol.msu.ru), Faculty of Philology, Moscow State University, Russia.*
+*This Java program was developed as part of a year-long term paper (bachelor's degree, third year) at the [Department of Theoretical and Applied Linguistics](https://tipl.philol.msu.ru), Faculty of Philology, Moscow State University, Russia.*

 ## What this does